sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 |  5 |          23 |     134 |    157 |     1 |    59 |   116 |   244 |   539 |   130 |

-We can see that the median(50th percentile) game # to reach positive DPM for all ages is very similar, ranging from 100-116 games.
+We can see that the median(50th percentile) game number to reach positive DPM for all ages is very similar, ranging from 100-116 games.
 This means a player can be a positive player within 1.5 seasons of their career in the NBA.
 The 25th percentile values show that 19-year-olds first took 38 games.
 23-year-olds are slowest here, taking 59 games.
 75th percentile values take anywhere between 185 to 244 games, which turns out to be in the 3rd season of NBA careers.
 So, 75% of drafted NBA players turn out to be positive players within three seasons.
 This result is so interesting to me because of this take I have had for so many years now:
 > I always say that we have to take at least 3 years to decide whether a young player is good or not.
 I evaluate young players only after they spend 3 seasons in the NBA.